Appearance

 startScan(scanTimeout);

-objects obtained through this method represent nearby PPG devices found by the scanner during the scan.
-These devices are potential candidates for establishing a session later, utilizing their deviceId
+The PPGDevice objects obtained through this method represent nearby PPG devices found by the scanner during the scan.
+These devices are potential candidates for establishing a session later, utilizing their deviceId field.

 TypeScript